Oka and Alexander polynomials of symplectic curves and divisibility relations: Abstract

 \section{Abstract}

-We prove Libgober's divisibility relations for Alexander polynomials of symplectic curves in the complex projective plane.
-Along the way, we give new proofs of the divisibility relations for complex algebraic curves with respect to a generic line at infinity.
+We prove Libgober's divisibility relations for Oka and Alexander polynomials of symplectic curves in the complex projective plane.
+Along the way, we give new proofs of the divisibility relations for the Alexander polynomials of complex algebraic curves with respect to a generic line at infinity.